 However, what most people do not realize is that these interventions also improve health span, most of the time.
 In other words, these lifespan-extending interventions also enhance resistance to disease as well as improving the physiology of the animal.

 While the interventions delivered thus far only improve the condition of lab animals.
-Geroscientists have made significant progress in understanding the basic biology of aging, are a poised to deliver lifespan-extending drugs for humans.
+Geroscientists have made significant progress in understanding the basic biology of aging, are a poised to deliver lifespan-extending drugs to humans.

 Improve Stress Resistance